GerHobbelt/owemdjee/README.md

 - **upscaledb** [📁](./upscaledb) [🌐](https://github.com/GerHobbelt/hamsterdb) -- a.k.a. hamsterdb: a thread-safe key/value database engine.
 It supports a B+Tree index structure, uses memory mapped I/O (if available), fast Cursors and variable length keys and can create In-Memory Databases.
 - **upskirt-markdown** [📁](./upskirt-markdown) [🌐](https://github.com/GerHobbelt/soldout) -- MarkDown renderer
+- **URI-Encode-C** [📁](./URI-Encode-C) [🌐](https://github.com/GerHobbelt/URI-Encode-C) -- an optimized C library for percent encoding/decoding text, i.e. a URI encoder/decoder written in C based on [RFC3986](https://tools.ietf.org/html/rfc3986).
 - **url** [📁](./url) [🌐](https://github.com/GerHobbelt/url) -- URI parsing and other utility functions
+- **URL-Detector** [📁](./URL-Detector) [🌐](https://github.com/GerHobbelt/URL-Detector) -- Url Detector is a library created by the Linkedin Security Team to detect and extract urls in a long piece of text.
+Keep in mind that for security purposes, its better to overdetect urls: instead of complying with RFC 3986 (http://www.ietf.org/rfc/rfc3986.txt), we try to detect based on browser behavior, optimizing detection for urls that are visitable through the address bar of Chrome, Firefox, Internet Explorer, and Safari.
+It is also able to identify the parts of the identified urls.
+- **url-parser** [📁](./url-parser) [🌐](https://github.com/GerHobbelt/url.h) -- parse URLs much like Node's [url](http://nodejs.org/api/url.html) module.
 - **userver** [📁](./userver) [🌐](https://github.com/GerHobbelt/userver) -- an open source asynchronous framework with a rich set of abstractions for fast and comfortable creation of C++ microservices, services and utilities.
 The framework solves the problem of efficient I/O interactions transparently for the developers.
 Operations that would typically suspend the thread of execution do not suspend it.
 Instead of that, the thread processes other requests and tasks and returns to the handling of the operation only when it is guaranteed to execute immediately.
 As a result you get straightforward source code and avoid CPU-consuming context switches from OS, efficiently utilizing the CPU with a small amount of execution threads.
 - **utfcpp** [📁](./utfcpp) [🌐](https://github.com/GerHobbelt/utfcpp) -- UTF-8 with C++ in a Portable Way
 - **variadic_table** [📁](./variadic_table) [🌐](https://github.com/GerHobbelt/variadic_table) -- for "pretty-printing" a formatted table of data to the console.
 It uses "variadic templates" to allow you to specify the types of data in each column.
 - **vcopy** [📁](./vcopy) [🌐](https://github.com/GerHobbelt/vcopy) -- tool to safely copy files across various (local) hardware under circumstances where there may be another file writer active at the same time and/or the (USB?) connection is sometimes flakey or system I/O drivers buggered.
 - **velocypack** [📁](./velocypack) [🌐](https://github.com/GerHobbelt/velocypack) -- a fast and compact format for serialization and storage.
 These days, JSON (JavaScript Object Notation, see ECMA-404) is used in many cases where data has to be exchanged.
 Lots of protocols between different services use it, databases store JSON (document stores naturally, but others increasingly as well).
 It is popular, because it is simple, human-readable, and yet surprisingly versatile, despite its limitations.
 At the same time there is a plethora of alternatives ranging from XML over Universal Binary JSON, MongoDB's BSON, MessagePack, BJSON (binary JSON), Apache Thrift till Google's protocol buffers and ArangoDB's shaped JSON.
 When looking into this, we were surprised to find that none of these formats manages to combine compactness, platform independence, fast access to sub-objects and rapid conversion from and to JSON.
 - **Verify** [📁](./Verify) [🌐](https://github.com/GerHobbelt/Verify) -- a snapshot tool that simplifies the assertion of complex data models and documents.
 Verify is called on the test result during the assertion phase.
 It serializes that result and stores it in a file that matches the test name.
 On the next test execution, the result is again serialized and compared to the existing file.
 The test will fail if the two snapshots do not match: either the change is unexpected, or the reference snapshot needs to be updated to the new result.
+- **visible-url-detector** [📁](./visible-url-detector) [🌐](https://github.com/GerHobbelt/visible-url-detector) -- console app for listing active tab from browsers (Windows)
 - **VisualScriptEngine** [📁](./VisualScriptEngine) [🌐](https://github.com/GerHobbelt/VisualScriptEngine) -- A visual scripting engine designed for embedding.
 The engine is written in modern C++ and compiles on several platforms with no external dependencies.
 - **vmem** [📁](./vmem) [🌐](https://github.com/GerHobbelt/vmem) -- **libvmem** and **libvmmalloc** are a couple of libraries for using persistent memory for malloc-like volatile uses.
 They have historically been a part of [PMDK](https://pmem.io/pmdk) despite being solely for volatile uses.
 You may want consider using [memkind](https://github.com/memkind/memkind) instead in code that benefits from extra features like NUMA awareness.
 - **vmemcache** [📁](./vmemcache) [🌐](https://github.com/GerHobbelt/vmemcache) -- **libvmemcache** is an embeddable and lightweight in-memory buffered LRU caching solution.
 It's designed to fully take advantage of large capacity memory, such as Persistent Memory with DAX, through memory mapping in an efficient and scalable way.